Your travel expert

 Target birds: White-rumped Hawk, Black-and-chestnut Eagle, Black-chested Buzzard-Eagle, Perija (Golden-bellied) Starfrontlet (ssp), Amethyst-throated Sunangels, Tyrian Metaltail, Perijá (Todd’s) Parakeet, (ssp) Yellow-breasted Brushfinch (ssp), Slaty Brushfinch, Chestnut-capped Brushfinch, Emerald Toucanet, Rufous Spinetail (ssp), Barred Fruiteater, Plushcap, Buff-breasted Mountain-Tanager, (ssp) Common Chlorospingus (ssp)

-This morning we will descend to the lower areas of the Cordillera.
-A large number of stops will be made along the way to complete our observations in different ecosystems, coffee and cocoa plantations.
-We will take some time in the Minaure area.
-The time allocated to these observations will depend on the flight schedule.
-Transfer to Barranquilla airport to finalize our list with some species we might have missed.
+This morning, we will descend to the lower areas of Perija.
+Along the way, we will stop regularly to bird in different ecosystems and coffee and cocoa plantations in the Manaure area (depending on flight schedules).
+We will then transfer to Barranquilla airport to finalize our list with some species we might have missed.
 Arrive late afternoon in Barranquilla for your international flight.

 Transport, English-speaking specialist guide